Commodus: Conspiracies of 182

 At the outset of his reign, Commodus, aged 18, inherited many of his father's senior advisers, notably Tiberius Claudius Pompeianus (the second husband of Commodus's eldest sister Lucilla), his father-in-law Gaius Bruttius Praesens, Titus Fundanius Vitrasius Pollio, and Aufidius Victorinus the Prefect of the City of Rome.
 He also had four surviving sisters, all of them with husbands who were potential rivals.
 Lucilla was over ten years his senior and held the rank of Augusta as the widow of her first husband, Lucius Verus.

 The first crisis of the reign came in 182, when Lucilla engineered a conspiracy against her brother.
 Her motive is alleged to have been the envy of the Empress Crispina.
 Lucilla's husband, Pompeianus, was not involved, but two men alleged to have been her lovers, Marcus Ummidius Quadratus Annianus (the consul of 167, also her first cousin) and Appius Claudius Quintianus, attempted to murder Commodus as he entered a theater.
-They bungled the job and were seized by the emperor's bodyguard.
+They failed to kill him and were seized by the emperor's bodyguard.

 Quadratus and Quintianus were executed.
 Lucilla was exiled to Capri and later killed.
 Pompeianus retired from public life.
 One of the two praetorian prefects, Publius Tarrutenius Paternus, had actually been involved in the conspiracy but his involvement was not discovered until later.
 In the meantime, he and his colleague, Sextus Tigidius Perennis, were able to arrange for the murder of Saoterus, the hated chamberlain.

 Commodus took the loss of Saoterus badly, and Perennis now seized the chance to advance himself by implicating Paternus in a second conspiracy, one apparently led by Publius Salvius Julianus, the son of the jurist Salvius Julianus and betrothed to Paternus' daughter.
 Salvius and Paternus were executed along with a number of other prominent consulars and senators.
 Didius Julianus, the future emperor and a relative of Salvius Julianus, was dismissed from the governorship of Germania Inferior.